 The Chancel Choir at First Presbyterian Church of Littleton (FPCL) is a wonderful and welcoming group of people who love to enhance the worship experience though church songs.
 “Sing to the Lord, all the earth; proclaim his salvation day after day.”
 Everyone who wishes to sing to the Lord is welcome and encouraged to participate, learning worship songs in a supportive environment.
-The Chancel Choir typically performs at the 10:30 am worship service September through May.
+The Chancel Choir typically performs at the 10:00 am worship service September through May.
 Previous choral experience is not necessary.
-Rehearsals are Wednesday evenings from 7-8:30 pm and on Sunday mornings at 10:00 am in the Choir Room.
+Rehearsals are Wednesday evenings from 7-8:30 pm and on Sunday mornings at 9:45 am on the 4th floor (elevator accessible).
 Music is a special ministry at FPCL highly appreciated by the congregation.
 Please join us!
-Contact Mary Dailey, Susan Cicirello, or any member of the Chancel Choir for more information
+Contact Mary Dailey or any member of the Chancel Choir for more information.

 Youth Hand Bell Choir